preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 **********************
 To delete a step in the Tutorial, do the following:

-1. Got to the step using the navigation bar with the dots.
+1. Go to the step using the navigation bar with the dots.
 2. Click the dust bin:

 .. image:: delete-step.png